fermetal01/Portfolio/README.md

 run `mvn clean install` and then `mvn spring-boot:run` to star the application in default `localhost:8080`

+## RestAPI testing

+Run the application and go to `http://localhost:8080/swagger-ui.html` to check and interact with all the endpoints available to retreive and manipulate data

 ## Built With

 * [Maven](https://maven.apache.org/) - Dependency Management